 Shadow-Banned from Hinge

 Online dating is tough and when people start to drop off on matches, people naturally assume they are what’s called shadow-banned.
 It’s a term that suggests a profile is not being shown as often or at all or communication is not being sent to others on the platform.
 The thought around this is that they were reported and although not banned from the site, can still use it but not like before.
+Some people believe this is a thing because they get no likes on Hinge (a topic discussed daily on Reddit).

 I personally don’t believe users are shadow-banned but I do know Hinge is super buggy.
 Likes and messages not sent, seeing a profile again that you previously communicated with.
 Whether its a bug or intentional approach by Hinge to be ambiguous and frustrate users to the point that they look to upgrade memberships, people tend to blame the app rather than see if there is a solution with customer service or the more obvious reason – work on their own profiles, photos, bios and communication skills.